Hans von Storch

 Hans von Storch (born 13 August 1949) is a German climate scientist.
 He is a professor at the Meteorological Institute of the University of Hamburg, and (since 2001) Director of the Institute for Coastal Research at the Helmholtz Research Centre (previously: GKSS Research Center) in Geesthacht, Germany.
-He is a member of the advisory boards of the journals Journal of Climate and Annals of Geophysics.
+He is a member of the advisory boards of the journal Journal of Climate.
 He worked at the Max Planck Institute for Meteorology from 1986 to 1995 and headed the Statistical Analysis and Modelling research group there.

 Opinion on global warming

 Storch said in testimony to the U.S. House of Representatives in 2006 that anthropogenic climate change exists: